Amazon Abandoned Cart: Is it Common?

 Customer service and community engagement is an important part in the sales process.
 Not only do consumers develop a bond of trust with your brand but it also turns many window-shoppers into regular, loyal customers.

 Browse Abandonment is slightly different from Cart Abandonment.
-Browse abandonment refers to consumers visiting an eCommerce platform, going through categories, previewing the products but never making the purchase.
+Browse abandonment refers to consumers visiting an eCommerce platform and viewing the products but never making a purchase.

 Unlike cart abandonment, consumers never place their items in the carts.
-Thus, we can say that browse abandonment is a type of immature car abandonment in which the consumer backs out earlier than usual.
+Thus, we can say that browse abandonment is a type of immature cart abandonment in which the consumer backs out earlier in the shopping journey.

 Although the consumers do not go through with the checkout process in both cases, they do show an interest in the products.
 Strategies could be devised for well-liked items among consumers to accelerate sales and reduce your Amazon abandoned cart rates.

-Cart abandonment is an unavoidable issue.
-However, Amazon sellers can always take appropriate measures to reduce it.
+Cart abandonment is a common issue amongst all business owners.
+However, sellers can take appropriate measures to reduce their Amazon abandoned cart rates.
 Impatience, confusion, caution, and indecisiveness are the sentiments that trigger card abandonment.

 To successfully target this issue, sellers need to turn these negative emotions of the buyer into confidence, trust, security, and excitement.
 Remember that simply posting your product online and stamping on a price aren’t enough.
 Customers look for the full shopping experience online just as they would in physical stores.